RobotML/RobotML-documentation/Glossary.rst

      Cycab-Tk is one of the existing Environment simulator target that exists for the :term:`RobotML` JUNO flavour.
      This middle-ware is developped by a community under :term:`INRIA` direction.
 More information is available following `gforge.inria.fr/projects/cycabtk/ <https://gforge.inria.fr/projects/cycabtk/>`_

-   developper
+   developer
-      The **developper** is someone intervening on the :term:`RobotML` platfrom development and thus that interacts with the development's repositories.
+      The **developer** is someone intervening on the :term:`RobotML` platfrom development and thus that interacts with the development's repositories.

    DEVS
       **DEVS** stands for **D**\ iscrete **EV**\ vent system **S**\